Resolving Disputes and Approving Appraisal Records

 The ARB hears any taxing unit’s formal objections to the records.
 The Tax Code calls a taxing unit hearing a challenge; the taxpayer’s hearing is a protest.

 Taxing unit challenges are limited.
-Taxing units cannot dispute the appraised value placed on a particular property for review.
+Taxing units can’t dispute the appraised value placed on a particular property for review.
 However, taxing units may challenge:

 - the level of appraisal of any category of property or geographical area in the district (but not the appraised value of a single parcel of property);

-- exclusion of property from the appraisal records for the unit or the district;
+- property left off the appraisal records for the unit or the district;

-- a determination that land qualifies for special appraisals; and
+- a determination that land qualifies for special appraisals.

 Appraisal level challenges can have significant impact on the appraisal roll.
 If improper appraisal methods have affected a group of similar properties or a particular area, the taxing unit may challenge the district’s overall appraisal level of that group or area.

 The Tax Code does not address the issue of late-filed challenges.
 An ARB confronted with this issue should consult with its attorney.
+The Comptroller’s office suggests, however, that the ARB may resolve this gray area of the law by hearing the challenge.
 This is especially so if the taxing unit asks for the challenge before the ARB approves the records, shows a good reason for missing the deadline and agrees to explain its reasons in its challenge grounds.